ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

  ρAv
 2

-Where:

-𝐶
-𝑑
-C
-d
-​
-  = drag coefficient

-𝜌
-ρ = air density

-𝐴
-A = cross-sectional area

-𝑣
-v = instantaneous velocity

-Air resistance causes the trajectory to:

-Decrease in range

-Become asymmetrical

-Flatten at the peak

-Analytical solutions become impractical; numerical simulations are needed.

-Wind Effects
-Tailwind (wind blowing in the direction of motion) increases range

-Headwind (opposing motion) decreases range
+This force reduces the range and alters the trajectory shape, necessitating numerical simulations for accurate predictions.

-Crosswinds can alter the projectile's lateral position
+Wind Effects: A tailwind increases the range, while a headwind decreases it.
+Crosswinds may alter the lateral position of the projectile.

 Computational Modeling: Python Simulation
-Below is a Python script that simulates the range as a function of the angle of projection under ideal conditions (no air resistance or wind):
+The following Python script simulates the range versus angle for an ideal projectile (ignoring air resistance and wind).
+It plots the projectile range as a function of the launch angle.

 python
 Copy